surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

  <b><i>Below are the parameters applicable on the data retrieved;</i></b>

-- <b>Row Grouping enables row grouping for fields values based on the field selected as shown in the below image.
+- <b>Row Grouping<:/b>enables row grouping for fields values based on the field selected as shown in the below image.

-- **Explore Enabled** to explore the data which are grouped select the check box **Explore Enabled.**
+- <b>Explore Enabled:</b> to explore the data which are grouped select the check box <b>Explore Enabled.</b>

-- **Stacked** Series values are added on the y-axis, so each consecutive series appears above the last.
+- <b>Stacked:</b> Series values are added on the y-axis, so each consecutive series appears above the last.
 Be sure that the units of all series match.

-- **Datasets** this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.
+- <b>Datasets</b> this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

 - **Legend** it will enable the user to name a measure field value under the datasets of visualization charts as shown in image below.